BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Nicaragua if I want to avoid the crowds but still get great weather?
+When is the absolute best time to visit Nicaragua if I want to avoid the crowds and still have great weather?

-For that sweet spot between good weather and fewer people, aim for the shoulder seasons: late November to December, or March to April.
-You'll miss the peak holiday rush and the heaviest rains of the 'green season,' but still get plenty of sunshine and comfortable temperatures, especially along the Pacific coast.
-It's perfect for exploring without feeling overwhelmed.
+For that sweet spot of good weather and fewer people, aim for the shoulder seasons: late November to December, or March to April.
+You'll miss the peak holiday rush and the heaviest rains of the green season, but still get plenty of sunshine, especially along the Pacific coast.
+It's perfect for exploring colonial cities like Granada and León without feeling overwhelmed.

 I'm planning to travel around Nicaragua using public transport.
-What's the real deal with the 'chicken buses'?
+What's the real deal with 'chicken buses'?

-What's the deal with currency and tipping in Nicaragua?
-Should I carry a lot of cash?
+What's the local etiquette around tipping in Nicaragua, and should I be carrying a lot of cash?

-I've heard Spanish is spoken, but how much English can I expect, and are there any local phrases that would be particularly helpful?
+I've heard Spanish is spoken, but how much English can I expect to encounter, especially outside the main tourist hubs?

 What is the cheapest month to visit Nicaragua?